mcdohl28/advent-code-solution/README.md

-# advent-code-solution
+# Introduction

-My solution to solve Advent of Code using python.
+Hi, i am documenting my solution on how i solve Advent of Code using python.
-Purely interest.

 # URL to access Advent of Code

 https://adventofcode.com/